 - B(ii): Strengthening the initial teacher education accreditation system

 - C(i): National Unique Student Identifier for school students

 - C(iii): Improving national data quality

-For further information on implementation of the national policy initiatives, see the 2019 progress report.
+For further information on implementation of the national policy initiatives, see:

 States and territories are also required to have a bilateral agreement with the Commonwealth that sets out state-specific actions to improve student outcomes.
 Bilateral agreements include activities that support particular student cohorts such as Aboriginal and Torres Strait Islander students, students in regional, rural and remote areas, students with disability and students from a low-SES background.